-EQUALITY IMPACT ASSESSMENT - WHAT IS THE IMPACT TO DIFFERENT GROUPS IN SOCIETY?
-If you believe there has been No impact or a Positive impact, properties for Negative impact please choose No. Please provide supporting comments, both on positive and ne You may be asked to complete a FULL EQUALITY IMPACT AS understand the impact further.
+If you believe there has been No impact or a Positive impact, proceeding to the provide supporting comments, both on positive and new You may be asked to complete a FULL EQUALITY IMPACT AS understand the impact further.
 COMMENTS Age : Consider and detail across age ranges on old and younger people.
 This can include safeguarding, consent and child welfare.
 Yes N/A Disability : Consider and detail on attitudinal, physical and social barriers.
 Yes.
 N/A Race: Consider and detail on difference ethnic groups, nationalities, Roma gypsies, Irish travellers, language barriers.
-Yes N/A Sex: Consider and detail on men and women Yes N/A Gender reassignment: (including transgender) Consider and detail on transgender and transsexual people.
-This can include issues such as privacy of data and harassment Yes N/A Sexual orientation : Consider and detail on heterosexual people as well as lesbian, gay and bi-sexual people.
-Yes N/A Religion or belief : Consider and detail on people with different religions, beliefs or no belief.
+Yes N/A Sex: Consider and detail on men and women Yes N/A Gender reassignment : (including transgender) Consider and detail on transgender and transsexual people.
+This can include issues such as privacy of data and harassment Yes N/A Sexual orientation: Consider and detail on heterosexual people as well as lesbian, gay and bi-sexual people.
+Yes N/A Religion or belief: Consider and detail on people with different religions, beliefs or no belief.
 Yes N/A Pregnancy and maternity: Consider and detail on working arrangements, part-time working, and infant caring responsibilities.
 Yes N/A Marriage and civil partnership status Yes N/A Environment: Consider impact on transport, energy and waste Yes N/A Other identified groups: Consider and detail and include the source of any evidence on different socio-economic groups, area inequality, income, resident status (migrants) and other groups experiencing disadvantage and barriers to access.
 Yes N/A Were any NEGATIVE impacts identified?
-If YES, you will need to complete a full Equality Impact Assess contact the Equality, Diversity and Inclusion team papworth.ed full assessment template.
+No If YES, you will need to complete a full Equality Impact Assess contact the Equality, Diversity and Inclusion team papworth.edfull assessment template.
 N/A